Understand The Magic of ‘Habit’

 Facebook’s idea is brilliant.
 Isn’t it?
 It uses your emotions and the need to socialize as the key to habit formation.
 It is something that everyone should take a learning from.

 Marketers and product-based companies have every reason to be grateful to those who have unleashed the secret to conscious habit formation.
-However, marketers and product marketers themselves have pushed the envelope, for inventing habit-forming products.
-If you too are a marketer or product focused business, you must focus on the neuroscience of habit formation.
-In the subsequent paragraphs we disclose, why and how.
+However, marketers and product marketers themselves have pushed the envelope to invent habit-forming products.
+If you, too, are a marketer or product-focused business, you must focus on the neuroscience of habit formation.
+In the subsequent paragraphs, we disclose why and how.

 Why Marketers Must Focus on Habit Formation

 But even before you create a strategy around variable reward, you should clearly understand if your product and/or brand is a ‘facilitator’.
 Does it have the power to create a habit around it?
 A product or a brand is said to be a facilitator if it has excellently planned out triggers and a great usability design.
-It is when you are successfully able to ‘lead’ the user into the habit loop that then you can plan about keeping him coming back.
+It is when you can successfully lead the user into the habit loop that you can plan to keep him coming back.

-For marketers the neuroscience of habit formation is gold.
+For marketers, the neuroscience of habit formation is gold.
 It simply translates into an unfailing formula to repeat sales and retention.
-It’s every growth hacker’s and marketer’s dream to keep getting people repeatedly using their products.
+It’s every growth hacker’s and marketer’s dream to keep getting people to use their products.
 Creating that sort of loyalty is the key to retention.
 That’s why marketers must focus on the neuroscience of habit formation.

 8 Proven Neuroscience Hacks in Habit Formation